ratwithacompiler/OBS-captions-plugin/README.md

-## OBS Closed Captioning Plugin using Google Speech Recognition API
+## Closed Captioning OBS Plugin using Google Speech Recognition API

-Provides optional closed captioning via Google Cloud Speech Recognition API and OBS native caption output which is supported by
+Provides closed captioning via Google Cloud Speech Recognition API as a standalone OBS plugin, no other tools required.
-Twitch's built in player and works on livestreams and in VODs on PC and iOS, no Twitch extension required.
+It's fully optional to viewers and uses Twitch's built in caption support which works on livestreams and in VODs on PC and iOS, no Twitch extension needed.

 #### Features:
   * Captions only when the microphone source is unmuted and active to ensure safety